Hell: Shell scripting Haskell dialect

 My 2024 New Year’s Resolution is to write more shell scripts in the name of automation.
 I’ve always avoided this because of the downsides of bash.
 And other problems.

 But, bash does have some upsides: It’s stable, it’s simple, and it works the same on every machine.
 You can write a bash script and keep it running for years while never having to change any code.
-The code you wrote last year will be the same next year.
+The code you wrote last year will be the same next year, which is not true of most popular programming languages.

 You can download statically-linked Linux binaries from the releases page.
 To read about the implementation internals, see Tour of Hell which is a set of slides I made for presenting Hell at work.